trivalsion/unix/configuration/gpu-drivers.md

 ## Issue fixes
+* **Issue:** After installation of NVIDIA proprietary drivers and rebooting, the message "NVIDIA kernel module missing.
+Falling back to noveau." is displayed or the drivers just do not work with no such message displayed
+	* **Fix:** BIOS -> Secure Boot(OFF)
 * **Issue:** when the computer turns on, the login screen is blank(grey or other default color of the login screen)
 	* **Reason:** The issue occurs because by default Wayland being is used for the login screen even if Xorg will be used after the login and official NVIDIA drivers have issues interacting with Wayland
 	* **Fix:**